unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-UseNavigationView.md

   </NavigationView>
   ```

-* Add a `Grid` element to the `NavigationView`.
-This will be the container for the content area.
+* Add a `Grid` element to the control. `NavigationView` contains two sections for content:
+  - A pane which contains a list of navigation `MenuItems`
+  - The content area intended to correspond with the selected `NavigationViewItem`.

+  For this tutorial, `Grid` should be placed in the `Content` area.

   ```xml
   <Grid Grid.Row="1">